jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Chap/0_Results/2_Cases_D.typ

 Furthermore, considering the second row of @fig_95, it can be observed that the higher the number of #glspl("lie") had become the complexer the optimiaztion task had become.
 This is suggested by the high number of iterations.
 For four #glspl("lie") solutions fulfilling the constraints for all four visibility demands are found.
 However, as increasing the number of #glspl("lie") the number of iterations increases up to the maximal allowed iteration number of 3000.
 This effect goes so far that for eight #glspl("lie") required nearly 8 times as much iterations as for finding a solution when comapred with four #glspl("lie") with a visibility demand of 50%.
-For the other three visibility demands for eight #glspl("lie"), even after running 3000 iterations no solutions could be found that would not violate the constraint
+For the other three visibility demands for eight #glspl("lie"), even after running 3000 iterations no solutions could be found that would not violate the constraint.

+Finally, all the figures shwoing infromaiton aboout objective function values across different number of #glspl("lie") can be used to decide on the final number of #glspl("lie").
+Generally, it can be assumed the lower the number of #glspl("lie") the lwoer the cost for obtianing these physical #glspl("lie").
+Likewose the cost of maintaining and
+// maybe control engineering or somehting else? control theory is reduced.
+If a higher number of #glspl("lie") does not give better #gls("ld") there is no need to buy more #glspl("lie").
+However, if costs is a concern, trade offs can be made througha nsweing the question, wheter adding additional #glspl("lie") would significantly improve the #gls("ld") quality.

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/2_Chap/0_Results/Case_D_50/int_Forc_8.svg",